imkamaljain/uptime-ninja-bot/README.md

 - `/status` - Get the current status of a URL
 - `/list` - Get list all monitored URLs
 - `/alive` - Verify if the bot is active
+- `/checkssl` - Check SSL certificate for a URL

 ## Installation
 1. Clone the repository: